Get a Cool Business Name

 5. Cool Business Names are Engaging.
 A cool business name elevates the brand experience with just the right amount of intrigue, fun and whimsy.
 The name is current, but no so much so that it could become stale or dated.

-By selecting the right cool name that sums up the core essence of your products will save your business considerable marketing dollars.
+Selecting the right cool name, one that sums up the core essence of your products will save your business considerable marketing dollars.
 In short, a cool name becomes a central tool in your marketing portfolio.

 3 Additional Findings on Cool Business Names:

 - 99% of Cool Names Have No Numbers of Hyphens – Numbers and hyphens can be difficult when crafting a company name.
 When your customer goes to type your name in a web browser, numbers and hyphens often cause typos and misspellings

 - 100% of Companies That Have Cool Names Have the Matching .COM Domain Extension – The .COM domain extension is the choice for commerce around the globe.
 We found that, without exception, that every company with a cool name owned the exact-match .COM domain extension.